Dinner for One: Broadcasting countries

+It is also broadcast annually on New Year's Eve in the Faroe Islands.

 In Norway, the show is broadcast on 23 December, also since 1980.
 In 1992, it was aired 15 minutes early, and the resulting audience uproar caused it to be re-broadcast later that night.

-It is broadcast annually on New Year's Eve in Australia (since 1989) and South Africa, though it is not as well known as in Europe.
+It is broadcast annually on New Year's Eve in Australia by public broadcaster SBS (since 1989) and South Africa, though it is not as well known as in Europe.
 It was shown briefly in the US (by HBO) in the 1970s.

 The sketch is almost completely unknown in the United Kingdom, and its first national British television airing did not come until Sky Arts broadcast the film on New Year's Eve 2018 (although a year before, the film had been screened on Grimsby local channel Estuary TV).
 The Sky Arts broadcast included English subtitles for the German-language introduction, the end of which briefly faded out followed by a fade in on Frinton, cutting out the moment when the German announcer introduces James.

-Although the sketch is most popular in European countries, it is usually shown in the original English without dubbing or subtitles.
+In German-speaking countries, the sketch is usually shown in the original English without dubbing or subtitles.
 It is easy to understand with even a basic knowledge of English due to the physical nature of the comedy.
-British people are often perplexed by fans' ability to quote dialogue.
+British people are often perplexed by German fans' ability to quote dialogue.

+After its sensational success on continental Europe Norddeutscher Rundfunk offered the sketch to the BBC.
+However, BBC was not interested since the sketch did not meet BBC quality standards.